roma-glushko/m2code-gen/README.md

 ### API

-* (coming) `api:entity:new` - add ORM, service contracts, setup script for a new entity
+* (coming) `api:contract:new` - add ORM, service contracts, setup script for a new entity

 ### Frontend